 How To Purchase Unoccupied Home Insurance

-If you will be away from your home for a lengthy period of time and have established that an unoccupied home insurance policy is required, you can look to places like your bank, credit union, insurance companies, insurance brokers, or online aggregates for a quote.
-Otherwise, you can simply call your current agency that holds the home insurance policy for your primary residence for an add-on or separate policy.
+If you’re away from your home for a lengthy period and need an unoccupied home insurance policy.
+There are several places you can go to purchase a policy.
+For example, your bank, credit union, insurance companies, insurance brokers, or online aggregates for a quote.

 It should be noted that this type of policy may be more expensive than a standard home insurance policy.
 That’s because of the added risk of an unoccupied home versus one in which homeowners are always present.